 Where The Magic Happens

-It then makes its way to Belgium to be roasted, blended and packed before being freshly ground to order by one of our baristas.
+It then makes its way to Cornwall to be hand roasted, blended and packed before being freshly ground to order by one of our baristas.

 The Fairtrade FoundationThe Vision